 - how to evaluate the impact of customer interactions.

 Andrew Rhodes, chief executive officer of the Gambling Commission, stated, “Operators must take into account these guidelines before the implementation of stricter standards.”
 We are allowing the industry time to prepare for the changes, and we anticipate compliance to be achieved by September.
 Every gaming firm has a duty to play in preventing gambling-related damage, and this guidance clarifies our expectations, which will be backed up by enforcement action if necessary.https://www.gamblingcommission.gov.uk/news/article/new-guidance-published-ahead-of-rule-changes-to-protect-consumers

 “In the present environment, which includes the growth in the cost of living, it is more necessary than ever for operators to identify consumers who are at risk of harm,”

 Why The New Recommendations Are Important

 The latest recommendations are part of the Commission’s continuous effort to make gambling in the United Kingdom safer.
-In the near future, the Commission will publish a new consultation on methods to combat three major financial risks for consumers: compulsive gambling, large unsustainable losses over time, and dangers for the financially fragile.
+Shortly, the Commission will publish a new consultation on methods to combat consumers’ financial risks: compulsive gambling, significant unsustainable losses over time, and dangers for the financially fragile.

-This is part of a larger programme of work by the Commission to promote and support industry best practices for recognising customers at risk of harm and taking appropriate action.
-This work schedule also includes:
+This is part of a more extensive programme of work by the Commission to promote and support industry best practices for recognising customers at risk of harm and taking appropriate action.
+This work schedule also includes the following:

 Supporting the development of an industry-led solution to the Single Customer View problem via the Information Commissioner’s Office sandbox and collaborating with the gaming industry to assess the strategy they create.